 The insistent upgrade ads and reminders are part of Microsoft’s ambitious mission to have a billion devices running Windows 10 by 2018.

 “The tactics Microsoft employed to get users of earlier versions of Windows to upgrade to Windows 10 went from annoying to downright malicious,” said Amul Kalia, EFF intake coordinator.
-He pointed to Microsoft reinstalling an advertising app for Windows 10 in users’ system trays as an example.
+He pointed to Microsoft reinstalling an advertising app for

 “Eventually, Microsoft started pushing Windows 10 via its Windows Update system,” he added, further criticizing the company for making the upgrade a recommended update for users next to the standard updates.
 “Time after time, with each update, Microsoft chose to employ questionable tactics to cause users to download a piece of software that many didn’t want.”